 At the Southwest corner of Magnolia Boulevard and Tujunga Avenue, young men line up with aarrow-shaped signs in hand.
-At the head of the line is Justin Brown, an employee of AArow Inc. and the instructor of the afternoon’s free sign-spinning class at a park in Hollywood.
+At the head of the line is Justin Brown, an employee of AArrow Inc. and the instructor of the afternoon's free sign-spinning class at a park in Hollywood.

-Watching as Brown puts his through their paces are Max Durovic and Mike Kenny, the boyhood friends who co-founded AArrow, also in North Hollywood, as college students and now have a business that brought in $11 million in sales last year.
-The marketing firm supplies sign- spinners to other companies, and the students in the park are all AArow employees.
+Watching as Brown puts his class through their paces are Max Durovic and Mike Kenny, the boyhood friends who co-founded AArrow, also in North Hollywood, as college students and now have a business that brought in $11 million in sales last year.
+The marketing firm supplies sign- spinners to other companies, and the students in the park are all AArrow employees.

 While the weekly class on the surface may focus on how to safely perform tricks, sign -spinning also involves teamwork and physical fitness, the believe.